Jump to content

 The gear list.
 It might be written on a piece of paper, typed into a spreadsheet, read from a book, or all in your head.
 But most of us probably have one somewhere.
 In its simplest form, a gear list can really help with those “I can’t believe I forgot that” moments when you’ve just hiked 20 miles from the trailhead and are setting up camp in dwindling evening light.
 In other forms, a list can help you identify things you really don’t need, help you reduce your pack weight, and help you identify items that could be replaced with something lighter or more functional.
 Sometimes, that involves buying new gear.

 When it comes to the buying new gear part, I almost always immediately have a specific product in mind.
 But it never seems to be an easy decision.
-Whether it’s a backpack or a stove, before making a purchase I always seem to find myself endlessly researching that product as well as any and all potential alternatives.
-This involves weighing all the options – Price, weight, durability, convenience, and the list goes on.
-Recently however, I found myself so entranced with the entire process on a specific piece of gear - A new pack - that I began to wonder if it was even worth the amount of time that I was putting into the decision.
+Whether it’s a backpack or a new regulated stove, before making a purchase I always seem to find myself endlessly researching that product as well as any and all potential alternatives.
+This involves weighing all the options – price, weight, durability, convenience, and the list goes on.
+Recently however, I found myself so entranced with the entire process on a specific piece of gear – a new pack – that I began to wonder if it was even worth the amount of time that I was putting into the decision.

 I think that’s when I realized that it had simply been too long since I’d hit the trail or enjoyed an indescribable view from a remote summit.
-While pouring over specifications and considering factors like the durability of Dyneema fabric vs. the lightness of Cuben Fiber I began to wonder if all this research and time was just some type of substitute for the trail.
+While poring over specifications and considering factors like the durability of Dyneema X Gridstop fabric vs. the lightness of Dyneema Composite Fiber (Cuben Fiber), I began to wonder if all this research and time was just some type of substitute for the trail.
 In the end, after hours of research over several days I ended up getting the same pack that I had in mind when the whole process started in the first place.
 But was it a waste of time?
 I don’t think so.
-There are times when we just can’t get out there and things like reading, researching gear, looking at photos from past hikes, or dreaming of that next destination can get us through to the weekend and the trailhead that lays in wait.
-In regards to gear specifically, I’m satisfied with the setup I have now, and have been, but it still seems to be a constant work in progress.
-I thought of the following acronym the other day regarding the process that goes into my ever-evolving gear list:

 Tweak